ARM-software/workload-automation/doc/source/configuration.rst

 Available Settings
 ==================

-.. note:: Extensions such as workloads, instrumentation or result processors
+.. note:: Plugins such as workloads, instrumentation or result processors
           may also pick up certain settings from this file, so the list below is not exhaustive.
-Please refer to the documentation for the specific extensions to see what settings they accept.
+Please refer to the documentation for the specific plugins to see what settings they accept.

 .. confval:: device